 While it is mostly Beijing that takes pains to demonstrate its putative cordial friendship with Athens at levels as high as possible, the Greek side does not shy away from ostentatious officialdom either.
 All Greek governments have had intensive exchanges with China.
 Thus, Prime Minister Kyriakos Mitsotakis traveled to Shanghai in November 2019, a few days before Xi Jinping's state visit to Greece.
-Top PRC diplomat Yang Jiechi visited Athens in Greece's trade deficit vis-à-vis China is steadily climbing up September 2020, and Mitsotakis was happy to feature his conversation with the Chinese guest on the official website of the prime minister.
+Top PRC diplomat Yang Jiechi visited Athens in

+September 2020, and Mitsotakis was happy to feature his conversation with the Chinese guest on the official website of the prime minister.167

-The Chinese defense minister Wei Fenghe was also in Greece in 2021, on a visit that yielded no substantive outcome, but certainly raised eyebrows in western capitals.
-In July 2021, the Greek prime minister had a phone call with the Chinese president and accepted an invitation to attend the Beijing Winter Olympic Games in February 2022 - though, in the end, he aligned himself with the western diplomatic boycott of the opening ceremony.
-China's foreign minister Wang Yi visited Greece in October 2021 and in August 2022 met his Greek counterpart Nikos Dendias again on the sidelines of a forum in Phnom Penh.
-In February 2023, the PRC vice-premier Sun Chunlan visited Greece to launch a Center for Ancient Greek and Chinese Civilizations.
+The Chinese defense minister Wei Fenghe was also in Greece in 2021168, on a visit that yielded no substantive outcome, but certainly raised eyebrows in western capitals.
+In July 2021, the Greek prime minister had a phone call with the Chinese president and accepted an invitation to attend the Beijing Winter Olympic Games in February 2022169 - though, in the end, he aligned himself with the western diplomatic boycott of the opening ceremony.
+China's foreign minister Wang Yi visited Greece in October 2021170 and in August 2022 met his Greek counterpart Nikos Dendias again on the sidelines of a forum in Phnom Penh.171 In February 2023, the PRC vice-premier Sun Chunlan visited Greece to launch a Center for Ancient Greek and Chinese Civilizations.